easton36/arlo.js/README.md

 ### Library is currently a work in progress.
 Most of the features are not yet implemented.

+Lots of thanks to [Arlo.py](https://github.com/jeffreydwalter/arlo)!
+I don't have to do nearly as much reverse engineering thanks to them.

 ```js
 const { Client, Camera, Basestation } = require('arlo.js');